open-formulieren/open-forms/docs/developers/plugins/authentication_plugins.rst

 Authentication plugins
 ======================

-Open Forms has a plugin system for the authentication module.
-The authentication module is invoked when a user wants to login on a form.
+Open Forms has a plugin system for the :ref:`authentication module <developers_backend_modules_authentication>`, which is invoked when a user wants to login on a form.
 In the form builder, it's possible to specify which plugins are available for authentication.
 Some plugins allow additional form-specific configuration.